 Set each AP's channel width to 20 MHz for the 2.4 GHz radio and 40 MHz for the 5 GHz radio.

-- Globally configured under Settings > WiFi > Global AP Settings.
+- Globally configured in the Radios tab, by selecting one or more WiFi bands and choosing your preferred channel width in the Edit Radios panel.
 These changes will not be applied to any AP Exclusions listed.

 - Individually configured in UniFi Devices > select an AP > Settings.

 - Perform a radio-frequency (RF) scan of your environment in UniFi Devices > select an AP > Insights > Scan Channels.